deltazefiro/Amarok-Hider/README.en.md

 ## Disclaimers
 <u>**THIS APPLICATION IS PROVIDED WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
-You are solely responsible for all damages and consequences resulting from your use of Amarok.**</u>
+You are solely responsible for any and all damages and consequences that may arise from the use of Amarok.**</u>